 Turn Data Roaming ON on Samsung Galaxy S4

-- 4Touch "More networks", then the "Mobile networks" option.
+- 4Touch "More networks", then the "Mobile Networks".

 - 6Tick it to enable the feature, or un-tick it to disable the feature.

-Two types of roaming
+Two Types of Roaming

+- 1SIM Based roaming.
 Arranged from a network provider, such as phones, tablets and any other devices that run through SIM.

+- 2Username and password roaming.
 This is an operator-to-operator based agreement system with their GSM support.